arcogabbo/musicvisualizer/README.md

     <img src="gif/example.gif">
 </p>

-This simple real-time visualizer calculates the dft of a given stream and output the magnitude of his frequencies
+This simple real-time visualizer calculates the dft of a given stream and outputs the magnitudes

 Sample usage with given options size and file (if you avoid the size it will be 2048 by default):